 Expanding the empire

 Catherine started her reign with Russia already in a relatively favorable military position.
-Before her reign, Russia’s military had defeated the forces of Frederick the Great, King of Prussia, in battles fought at Gross-Jägersdorf (in 1757) and Kunersdorf (1759), victories that left Russia in a powerful position in Eastern Europe, writes Simon Dixon, a professor at University College London, in his book "Catherine the Great" (Profile Books, 2009).
-He notes that with the death of the Polish king, Augustus III, in 1763, she was able to put one of her lovers, Stanislaw Poniatowski, on the Polish throne.
+Before her reign, Russia’s military had defeated the forces of Frederick the Great, king of Prussia, in battles at Gross-Jägersdorf (in 1757) and Kunersdorf (1759), victories that left Russia in a powerful position in Eastern Europe, wrote Simon Dixon, a professor at University College London, in his book "Catherine the Great" (Profile Books, 2009).
+He noted that with the death of the Polish king, Augustus III, in 1763, she was able to put one of her lovers, Stanislaw Poniatowski, on the Polish throne.

-Massie notes that the Sultan of Turkey felt the most threatened, fearing that Russian troops in Poland would be able to pour into the Balkans, threatening Istanbul itself.
+Massie noted that the sultan of Turkey felt the most threatened, fearing that Russian troops in Poland would be able to pour into the Balkans, threatening Istanbul itself.
 After discussions with French diplomats, and an incident with Russian troops at the Turkish border in October 1768, Turkey declared war on Russia.

-Catherine’s engagements in Poland and against Turkey worked favorably for her, notes Massie.
+Catherine’s engagements in Poland and against Turkey worked favorably for her, noted Massie.
 In 1772, Poland was partitioned between Russia, Austria and Prussia, with subsequent partitions occurring in 1793 and 1795.
-Additionally, In 1774, after Russian troops were in a position to threaten Istanbul, Turkey sued for peace with Russia gaining territories on the Black Sea coast and the Sea of Azov area.
+Additionally, in 1774, after Russian troops were in a position to threaten Istanbul, Turkey sued for peace, with Russia gaining territories on the Black Sea coast and the Sea of Azov area.

 Although Catherine didn’t go into battle personally, delegating that responsibility to those with military expertise, she had proven her military mettle, gaining a vast amount of new territory and influence for Russia.